-The members of the Company's Board of Directors as at 31 December 2022 and as of the date of this report are presented on page 2.
-All of them were members of the Board throughout the year 2022, except for Mrs Chloi Kyprianou Bohm who resigned from her position as a non executive independent director on 07 September 2022.
+The members of the Company's Board of Directors as at 31 December 2023 and as of the date of this report are presented on page 2.

+On 31 January 2023, Dr. Marios Clerides resigned from his position as non-executive independent director.